 Florida FAFSA Challenge

-But Florida ranks 34th in the nation in FAFSA completion.
+But Florida ranks 48th in the nation for FAFSA completion.

-The Florida FAFSA challenge encourages all Florida schools and districts to increase FAFSA completion by 5% over the previous year.
+Florida College Access Network started the Florida FAFSA Challenge in 2015 to encourage all Florida schools and districts to increase FAFSA completion by 5 percentage points over the previous year.

 - Download the Introduction to College Ready Florida guide

 - Schedule an in-person presentation for your school or organization

 - Questions?
 Contact Adriana Pavicic, FCAN's Community Engagement Coordinator